yangpf5271/agent-ui/README.md

 - 🧩 **Tool Calls Support**: Visualize agent tool calls and their results
 - 🧠 **Reasoning Steps**: Display agent reasoning process (when available)
 - 📚 **References Support**: Show sources used by the agent
-- 🖼️ **Multi-modality Support**: Handle various content types including images, video, and audio
+- 🖼️ **Multi-modality Support**: Handles various content types including images, video, and audio
 - 🎨 **Customizable UI**: Built with Tailwind CSS for easy styling
 - 🧰 **Built with Modern Stack**: Next.js, TypeScript, shadcn/ui, Framer Motion, and more